AliToori/Healthcare-Costs-Prediction/README.md

-# Healthcare Costs Prediction using TensorFlow Linear Regression
+# Book Recommendation Engine using KNN

-This project implements a healthcare costs prediction system using a Linear Regression model in TensorFlow, developed as part of the freeCodeCamp Machine Learning with Python certification.
-The goal is to predict healthcare expenses based on features like age, sex, BMI, children, smoker status, and region, achieving a Mean Absolute Error (MAE) under $3500 on the test dataset, using the insurance dataset.
+This project implements a book recommendation system using the K-Nearest Neighbors (KNN) algorithm, developed as part of the freeCodeCamp Machine Learning with Python certification.
+The goal is to create a recommendation engine using scikit-learn’s NearestNeighbors in Google Colab that recommends five similar books based on user ratings for a given book title, using the Book-Crossings dataset with 1.1 million ratings of 270,000 books by 90,000 users.

 ---